01 of 05

-Longleat House was opened to the public in 1949 by its then owner, the 6th Marquess of Bath.
-It was the first English stately home to be opened and run on a commercial basis and, as a result, has remained under the ownership of the family who built it.
+The house, opened to the public in 1949 by its then owner, the 6th Marquess of Bath, was the first English stately home to be opened and run on a commercial basis.
+That is probably why it has remained under the ownership of the family who built it.

 The Longleat Estate also includes:

 - the first drive-through...
 Safari Park established outside of Africa

 - several challenging mazes including the Longleat Hedge Maze, the Blue Peter Maze (for children) and King Arthur's Mirror Maze

 - Animal Adventures - encounters with small animals and very large insects.

 - safari boats with a change to glimpse the gorillas on their private island.

 - and regularly changing exhibitions.

 Look inside Longleat House, then plan your visit.Continue to 2 of 5 below.

 Longleat House presents an impressive facade, surrounded by formal gardens and parkland.
 Originally a priory, the estate was purchased by John Thynne, who in 1541 built the house, much as you see it now.
 At the time, it cost the princely sum of £53.
 Thynne, a clerk in Henry VIII's kitchens, was only 25 years old.